criteo/kafka-sharp/README.md

 You also have the option serialize the messages a soon as they enter the producer or at send time.
-In the first case no reference will be held on the original data (key and value) so it may be more efficient memory wise, however in case of error ending in discarding/expriing messages the producer won't be able to provide the original message when signaling the error.
-In the later case references will be held and the original data will be returned in case of error.
-This means the original  data will survive for the duration of a batching cycle, so more generation garbage collection is to be expected, however if the original data implements `IDisposable`, `Dispose` will be called in due time, which may help implementing a pooling mechanism.
+In the first case no reference will be held on the original data (key and value) so it may be more efficient memory wise, however in case of error ending in discarding/expiring messages the producer won't be able to provide the original message when signaling the error.
+In the later case, references will be held and the original data will be returned in case of error.
+This means the original  data will survive for the duration of a batching cycle, so more generation 2 garbage collection is to be expected, however if the original data implements `IDisposable`, `Dispose` will be called in due time, which may help implementing a pooling mechanism.